 Once a contractor has been engaged their contact details will be made available for emergency calls during construction.

-Over the past eighteen months the City of Unley has been investigating options for the upgrade of the grandstands at Unley Oval, and undertook community consultation on proposed upgrade options between August and November 2015.
+The City of Unley has been investigating options for the upgrade of the grandstands at Unley Oval, and undertook community consultation on proposed upgrade options between August and November 2015.

 During the community consultation period, Sturt Football Club provided a significantly scaled down and potentially less expensive proposal to the grandstand upgrade option released for community consultation.